shuhei/shuhei.github.com/source/_posts/2015-02-15-playing-with-vanilla-webgl-api.markdown

 [Blurred Cube](/blurred-cube)

-The hardest part was how to randomly move the cube's edges.
-Because I couldn't randomly move vertices on array buffer, I had to rewrite buffer data frame by frame.
+The hardest part was randomly moving the cube's edges.
+Because I couldn't randomly move vertices on the array buffer, I had to rewrite buffer data frame by frame.
 It might be inefficient, but it works well on my laptop at least.

 ## Steps for drawing with WebGL